godmoves/PhoenixGo/README.md

 $ cd scripts
 $ python net_to_model.py </path/to/lz-weight>
 ```
-You will get the `.uff`, `.PLAN` and the Tensorflow format of Leela Zero weight.
+You will get the `.uff`, `.PLAN` and the TensorFlow format of Leela Zero weight.
 Copy them to `ckpt` folder.

 ### Modify the configure file